 A Simple Model of the Web

 The Web is a complex system composed of many interrelated and interacting parts.
 To reason about where to focus our efforts to close the C/U gap, it is useful to think about the web ecosystem in terms of a simple model consisting of three layers.

 The top layer is composed of a federation of content ecosystems, all interrelated and interacting, giving us the perception of “the whole world wide web” as a thing.
 The middle layer is composed by Content Management Systems, or CMSes, which are software platforms designed to simplify the creation and management of sites and their content.
-Notice that the model’s top layer is divided into two equally sized sets because, nowadays, about 50% of sites are powered by some sort of CMS platform, and the other 50% is powered by a variety of configurations of tools and frameworks.
+Notice that the model’s top layer is divided into two equally sized sets; this is because, nowadays, about 50% of sites are powered by some sort of CMS platform, and the other 50% is powered by a variety of configurations of tools and frameworks.
 And the bottom layer, usually referred to as the web platform, encompasses all the capabilities of the web exposed via browser implementations of Web APIs.